Skip to main content

 The different forms of multiple sclerosis progression

-• Relapsing forms: This is the most common form at the start of the disease (80 to 85% of cases).
-This form is characterised by acute phases, known as relapses, during which patients present numerous, intense symptoms, alternating with periods of complete remission, with no symptoms.
-Relapses can last from a few days to a month, with no disability developing between symptomatic phases.
+• Relapsing-remitting multiple sclerosis: This is the most common form of MS at early onset of the disease (80 to 85% of cases).
+In this form of MS, acute phases – or relapses – are experienced, during which patients present with numerous intense symptoms that alternate with periods of complete remission, with no symptoms.
+The relapses can last from a few days to a month, without any impairment developing between symptomatic phases.

-• Secondarily progressive forms: This phase appears after 5 to 20 years of relapsing-remitting disease in more than half of patients.
-It is characterised by the onset of permanent and progressive disability.
+• Secondary progressive multiple sclerosis: In more than half of patients, this phase appears after 5 to 20 years of relapsing-remitting MS. It involves the onset of a permanent and progressive disability.

-• Immediately progressive forms: These forms affect 10 to 15% of patients from the start of the disease and progress very rapidly.
-Disability progresses steadily with no remission phases.
-These forms of MS generally appear in older people, on average around the age of 60.
+• Primary progressive multiple sclerosis: These forms of MS affect 10 to 15% of patients from disease onset, and they progress very rapidly.
+The impairment continues to progress without remission phases.
+In general, these forms of MS occur in older people, with an average age of around 60.

-All the functions of the nervous system can be affected, to varying degrees depending on the individual: vision, motor skills, balance and coordination, sensations, memory and intellectual capacity, etc.
+MS can affect all the functions of the nervous system to varying degrees, depending on the individual: vision, motor skills, balance and coordination, sensations, memory and intellectual capacity.

 Causes